 Q: How did you discover AICR and our resources/research?

-A: I was fortunate to learn about AICR very early on in my oncology career.
-I was introduced to it from the very first oncology dietitian that I worked with, whom I consider my first mentor.
-It was instrumental to have AICR’s resources for patients, but one of the components that I valued most as a new dietitian in oncology was AICR’s Third Expert Report: Diet, Nutrition, Physical Activity and Cancer and the subsequent Continuous Update Project (CUP) reports.
+A: It was instrumental to have AICR’s resources for patients.
+One of the components that I value most as a dietitian in oncology is AICR’s Third Expert Report: Diet, Nutrition, Physical Activity and Cancer and the subsequent Continuous Update Project (CUP) reports.
 Partly because they are comprehensive, but also because they very clearly consider the level of evidence.
 It’s a great example of movement away from black/white and towards more reasonable gradients.
 These resources challenged me to form opinions, but also moderate my language.

 Q: How do AICR’s resources help NYU Langone fulfill its mission?

 A: At NYU Cancer Center, we believe that patients come first.
 We practice a team approach that focuses on patient-centered care, which means we strive to individualize interventions for each person.
 AICR’s resources provide room for us to tailor nutrition and lifestyle recommendations as appropriate for the individual with the goal of achievable and lasting change.
 It’s important to me to provide nutrition counseling and support along with recommendations, and AICR’s resources provide room to do that.

 Q: How do NYU Langone’s staff benefit from using AICR’s resources?